dougBelcher/100-days-of-code/log.md

 ### Day 17: 10 Jan 2019
 <!--- ##### (delete me or comment me out) --->

-**Today's Progress**: Got up to the 2:30min mark on SQL for Beginners vide on youtube.
+**Today's Progress**: Got up to the 2:30min mark on SQL for Beginners video on youtube.

 **Thoughts:** It went so much better today with no hassles and no problems.
 I am hoping to get to the end of the video before the end of the weekend